 Does Rolling Clothes Save Space in Your Luggage?

-One of the most popular reasons people give for rolling your clothes over flat packing is that it saves space.
+One of the most popular reasons people give for rolling your clothes over flat packing is that it saves space in their carry on backpack.
 So, to test this theory out, I first flat-packed then rolled the exact same set of clothes.

 In the first version, I used the Outbreaker travel backpack to flat-pack: